 Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise Youngstown State University's basic financial statements.
-The schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the "Uniform Guidance"), is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
+The schedule of expenditures of federal awards, as required by Title 2 US.
+Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the "Uniform Guidance"), is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.

-Other Information
+Additional Information

-Management is responsible for the other information included in the basic financial statements.
-The other information comprises the message from President Tressel, the board of trustees, and the executive officers but does not include the basic financial statements and our auditor's report thereon.
-Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.
+Management is responsible for the message from President Lafferty, list of the board of trustees, and list of the executive officers, which are presented for the purpose of additional analysis and are not a required part of the basic financial statements.
+Our opinion on the financial statements does not cover such information, and we do not express an opinion or any form of assurance thereon.